YuliWanghust/CTA_repairment/README.md

 # CTA_repairment

-Submitted to [MICCAI'24] Topology Repairing of Disconnected Pulmonary Airways and Vessels: A dataset and benchmark
+Submitted to [MICCAI'24] Car-Dcros: Enhancing Cardiovascular Artery Segmentation through Disconnected Repairment and Open Curve Snake: A dataset and benchmark

 ## Abstract

-Accurate segmentation of pulmonary airways and vessels is crucial for the diagnosis and treatment of pulmonary diseases.
-However, current deep learning approaches suffer from disconnectivity issues that hinder their clinical usefulness.
-To address this challenge, we propose a post-processing approach that leverages a data-driven method to repair the topology of disconnected pulmonary tubular structures.
-Our approach formulates the problem as a keypoint detection task, where a neural network is trained to predict keypoints that can bridge disconnected components.
-We use a training data synthesis pipeline that generates disconnected data from complete pulmonary structures.
-Moreover, the new Pulmonary Tree Repairing (PTR) dataset is publicly available, which comprises 800 complete 3D models of pulmonary airways, arteries, and veins, as well as the synthetic disconnected data.
+The segmentation of cardiovascular arteries in 3D medical images holds significant promise for assessing vascular health.
+Despite advancements in existing algorithms, persistent challenges persist, particularly in accurately segmenting smaller vascular structures and those affected by plaque, where the arteries can appear disconnected.
+To solve these challenges, we present a novel post-processing approach that harnesses a data-driven method to rectify disconnected cardiovascular artery structures.
+First, we generate synthetic dataset to mimic disconnected cardiovascular structure.
+Then, our approach redefines the problem as a keypoints detection task, wherein a neural network is trained to predict key points capable of bridging disconnected components.
+Additionally, we employ an open curve active contour model to seamlessly connect disconnected points while optimizing for smoothness and intensity fitness.
+Finally, our pipeline is deployed on a real institutional dataset to demonstrate generalization and clinical utility of our approach.

 ## Key contributions

-- ****Novel Formulation of a Practical Research Problem****: We introduce a new formulation of the problem of pseudo-disconnected pulmonary tubular structures as a keypoint detection task, which is a significant contribution as it has not been extensively explored before.
+- ****Introducing Car-Dcros****, a novel pipeline designed to reframe CTA segmentation by incorporating disconnected component repairment and smoothness optimization.
-- **Effective Baseline with Efficient 3D-UNet**: We propose a two-channel 3D neural network that efficiently identifies key points and bridges disconnected components.
-Our model demonstrates decent performance, providing a strong baseline for future studies.
+- ****Providing an open-source dataset**** of synthetic cardiovascular trees specifically tailored for key points detection.
-- **Open-Source Benchmark**: To evaluate the proposed model, we have constructed a new pulmonary dataset named Pulmonary Tree Repairing (PTR), and designed proper metrics for performance examination.
+- ****Demonstrating state-of-the-art performance**** on vessel segmentation through benchmarking against three coronary CTA datasets.

 ## Dataset